 We were time poor and everything had to go as planned or we wouldn’t have even made it to Agra.
 I wasn’t prepared to be so close and not get to see the Taj Mahal so I was willing to pay whatever it cost.
 What I paid I feel was reasonable but the hard part is knowing what to tip.

 We were quite generous with our tips for both these services but at the same time we were also very happy with the service provided.
 Both went above and beyond what I paid them for and this made our experience so much better.

 Our trip to Agra could have been a nightmare, we had 24hrs, from lunchtime and lunchtime and we had to tick off everything on my list!
 We even managed to purchase a white marble coffee table to bring home to remind us of the trip!
 We stayed at the Four Points by Sheraton in Agra.

 While in Agra we stayed at the Four Points by Sheraton, it opened 12 months prior and has great views of the Taj Mahal from the rooftop and from some rooms.
-India is an amazing country and even though I wouldn’t return to the north as I’m not a fan or returning when there is other places to visit, I would love an experience such as a luxury houseboat in Kerala in the South and visit one of the larger cities such as Bangalore.
+India is an amazing country and even though I wouldn’t return to the north as I’m not a fan or returning when there is other places to visit, I would love an experience such as a luxury houseboat in Kerala in the South or Holi in Mumbai or even visit one of the larger cities such as Bangalore.